-Moving is not only physically taxing, but it can take a toll on your mental health.
+Moving is not only physically taxing, it can take a toll on your mental health.
 Leaving friends and family at one location, worrying about how the children are dealing with change, and stressing over finding a new home at your next duty station can all lead to anxiety and even depression.
-Admitting that you are not handling the move well and seeking help is important.
-You cannot help your family through this move, or be useful in navigating this life change if your mental health is suffering.
+Admitting that you are not handling the move perfectly and seeking help is important.
+You cannot help your family through this or be effective in navigating this life change if your mental health is suffering.
 Where do you seek help?
 Here are a few options you might consider.

-You don't have to go to an office to get mental health help.
-Military One Source now offers counseling services online, by telephone, and even video.
+- You don't have to go to an office to get mental health help.
+Military One Source now offers counseling services online, by telephone, and video.
 Visit www.militaryonesource.com for more information.

 Some Things Are Simply Not Worth Stressing Over

 You can't deny that moving due to military orders, again, is stressful.
-But many times, it's the little things that are overwhelming.
-When you look back on them later, you realize they were not worth the amount of worry.
+But many times it's the little things that are overwhelming, and when you look back on them later realize they were not worth the amount of worry you experienced.
 Here are a few examples of things you can spend less time stressing over when you move.

-Finding a house right away.
-It is nice to arrive in your new town and have a home that first day.
+- Not finding a house right away.
+Sure, it is nice to arrive in your new town and have a house that first day.
 But most families find themselves staying in a hotel for a bit while they wait for base housing, or their home in town.
-If you find yourself in a holding pattern, take the time to get established in your community by finding a new church, volunteer opportunities, playgroups, or attending activities on your new installation.
+If you find yourself in a holding pattern, take the time to get established in your community by finding a new church, volunteer opportunities, play groups, or attending activities on your new installation.

-Finding a new school for your kids.
-School selection is stressful, and as parents, we worry about the transition from school to school when it comes to our children.
+- Finding a new school for your kids.
+This is stressful, and as parents we worry about the transition from school to school when it comes to our children.
 Federal law now helps families during this transition.
-The Interstate Compact on Educational Opportunity for Military Children is there to eliminate many of the concerns families have when they move.
+The Interstate Compact on Educational Opportunity for Military Children is designed to eliminate many of the concerns families have when they move.
 You can read more about it here.

 - Getting everything unpacked right away.
 Certainly it is nice to have everything unpacked, put away, pictures on the walls, and curtains hung as soon as possible.
 But it's not realistic to have everything done right away, especially when you have small children.
 Take your time, unpack one room at a time starting with the kitchen, and spend some time getting out of the house to explore your new area.
-In May, you might not need those winter coats for a while anyway, so letting them hang out in a box instead of a closet for a couple of months isn't the worst thing in the world.
+In May you might not need those winter coats for a while anyway, so letting them hang out in a box instead of a closet for a couple of months isn't the worst thing in the world.